 There’s a popular bumper sticker that implores drivers to “start seeing motorcycles”.
 It hits the nail on the head.
 Thousands of motorcyclists are injured in traffic accidents every year, many suffering life-altering injuries such as spinal cord injuries and traumatic brain injuries.
 “I’m sorry.
-I just didn’t see it” is a common refrain of those responsible for the damage.
+I just didn’t see it” is a common response from those responsible for the damage.

 “Sorry” isn’t enough when someone’s life is turned upside down or cut short as a result of a motorcycle accident.
 “I just didn’t see it” can be translated to phrases such as: